helrond/clbsj.org/_posts/2024-12-23-audacious-readers-roundtable-reportback-and-read-a-thon-update.md

 - “Yellow Light” by Pharell Williams
 - “If I must die” by Refaat Alareer

 One thing we all agreed on was that more space to have conversations like these are deeply needed in these times.
-This year’s read-a-thon has been one of many experiments in building capacity for this sort of critical biblical reflection programming?
+This year’s read-a-thon has been one of many experiments in building capacity for this sort of critical biblical reflection programming.
 As of writing, we are 60% of the way to making our goal!
-We will only be able to reach it with your help.
 Can you help us get there by making a gift before the end of the year?
 You can donate at [go.rallyup.com/clbsj-readathon2024](https://go.rallyup.com/clbsj-readathon2024/)

 **Please note:** RallyUp offers you the option of making a “tip” which goes to support their interface.
 You can increase or decrease this as much as you want.
 If you do not adjust it, they will set it as a percentage of your gift.

-Thank you for considering this request, and for all that you do for justice!
+Please give as generously as you are able!
+CLBSJ is a tiny, independent non-profit with denominational or institutional funding.
+We are only able to persist through your generosity and participation.
+Thank you so much for considering this request, and for all that you do for justice!